k31ww475/forex-usdjpy-1min-ohlc-dataset/README.md

 - SQLite: 3.x or higher
 - Python: 3.7 or higher (when using pandas)

-## Usage Notes
+## Best Practices

-1. Read-only usage is recommended
+- Read-only usage is recommended
-2. Use `LIMIT` clause when handling large amounts of data
+- Use `LIMIT` clause when handling large amounts of data
-3. The `datetime` column is indexed for fast date searches
+- The `datetime` column is indexed for fast date searches
-4. For time-series data, utilize `ORDER BY datetime`
+- For time-series data, utilize `ORDER BY datetime`
-5. Use `pd.read_sql_query()` when loading with Pandas
+- Use `pd.read_sql_query()` when loading with Pandas

-## Research Applications
+## Use Cases

 - Machine learning model training and validation
 - Statistical arbitrage strategy development